 For more sustainable packaging

-By 2020, 100% of L’Oréal products will offer an improved environmental and social profile while providing equal or even greater benefits to the consumer.
-Improving packaging is a key driver in achieving this goal.
+By 2020, 100% of L’Oréal’s products will have an improved environmental or social profile.
+Optimising packaging is essential to achieving this goal.

 Respecting the environment

 For its paper, cardboard and wood-fibre based packaging, the Group has set itself a target of using only materials from responsibly managed forests where biodiversity is protected.
 In 2017, 97% of the paper used for product use instructions, 100% of the cardboard used for product boxes and 89% of the paper and cardboard used in POS was certified (FSC or PEFC).

 L’Oréal has also made a commitment to no longer produce finished products containing PVC by 1st January 2018.
 To date, the use of PVC represents only 0.007% of the plastic used by the Group (not including recent acquisitions).